Dingmans Ferry, PA

 After this hike, I wound up going back to the campground, while some folks in our group made it to see at least a dozen more waterfalls through out the remainder of the day.

 The one thing to note is that the campground was a little big difficult to get to with google maps directions, and I wish I had realized to get the directions from their website instead of google maps.
 On the way home we had a much easier time finding our way.
 We just took 209 N, and then 206 S. As we drove home we came across the Sunflower Maze that we have visited a few years ago.
 You can read about our visit HERE, and you can see their website HERE.
 Last time we were at the maze on a rainy weekday, this time it was a sunny Sunday.
 Boy, was it busy.
 I still feel that it is worth it.
 The admission was $10.00 for an adult and $5.00 for a child.
 With the admission fee you would get a hay ride (something we intended to do, but it was so crowded we couldn’t do it), and you get to pick a sunflower.
-Some of the parents with kids went into the maze, while others waited in the ROSELINE’S FARM & BAKERY across the street.
+Some of the parents with kids went into the maze, while others waited in the cafe across the street.
 When we got back from the maze, we ordered a sandwich and a tea at the bakery and went home.
 I have to give the bakery thumbs up, everything we got there: the tea, the sandwiches, the muffin, and the smoothie were delicious and fresh.
-The place was really full of people, but worth the trouble.
+(The bakery has since changed owners, but I hope it is just as good).
+The place was full of people, but worth the trouble.
 Here are a few photos of the sunflower maze:

 Camping Packing List: